ComputeCanada/magic_castle/docs/README.md

 ### 10.15 Access Prometheus' expression browser

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It is installed by default in Magic Castle.
-Every instance exposes their usage metrics and some services do to.
-To explore and visualize this data, it possible to access the [expression browser](https://prometheus.io/docs/visualization/browser/).
+Every instance exposes their usage metrics and some services do too.
+To explore and visualize this data, it is possible to access the [expression browser](https://prometheus.io/docs/visualization/browser/).

 From inside the cluster, it is typically available at `http://mgmt1:9090`.
-Given DNS is configured for your cluster, you can add the following snippet to your [hieradata](#413-hieradata-optional). to access the expression browser from Internet.
+Given DNS is configured for your cluster, you can add the following snippet to your [hieradata](#413-hieradata-optional) to access the expression browser from the Internet.

 ```yaml
 lookup_options: